 Regardless of how you lock your computer, to unlock it, press Ctrl-Alt-Del.
 A window will appear where you can enter the password for the username under which you're logged in.

 Go to the System Preferences menu and click the "Security" icon.
 In the "General" tab, click the checkbox for: "Require password ______ after sleep or screen saver begins" (use the pop-up menu to select an amount of time).
 Click "Show All" at the top to return to System Preferences.

 Click "Desktop & Screen Saver".
 In the "Screen Saver" tab, pick a screen saver and then click "Hot Corners," at the bottom left.
 Use the pop-up menus to define the corners of your screen.

 With Hot Corners defined, dragging the cursor to the assigned corner(s) will turn the screen saver on; you can also put the computer to sleep.
 When you wake up the computer, you will need to use the logged-in user's password to unlock the screen.

 No—you need to encrypt your external drives separately.
-The best practice would be not to store prohibited or restricted information on removable drives, but if you must, that information is required by law to be encrypted.
+The best practice would be not to store High Risk information on removable drives, but if you must, that information is required by law to be encrypted.
 Encrypted USB drives and external hard drives are available, and Stanford is working to make them widely available.
 Otherwise, try sending your files around with MedSecureSend instead.